httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 error of type `PROTOCOL_ERROR`.
 Frames with identical request identifiers refer to the same `CERTIFICATE_REQUEST`.

+The `CERTIFICATE_NEEDED` frame MUST NOT be sent by servers prior to seeing the end of the client's request, and then MUST NOT be sent if the client included a `USE_CERTIFICATE` frame as part of the request.

 A server MAY send multiple `CERTIFICATE_NEEDED` frames on the same stream.
 If a server requires that a client provide multiple certificates before authorizing a single request, each required certificate MUST be